message-manager-discord/bot/docs/functions/stats.md

 ---
 description: >-
-  If set the bot will automaticlly update the name of a voice channel to match the current bot / member accounts in the server.
+  If set the bot will automatically update the name of a voice channel to match the current bot / member accounts in the server.
 ---